hnyls2002/hnyls2002/README.md

 I am an undergraduate student at Shanghai Jiao Tong University, ACM Honor Class 2021.

-I have a broad interest in machine learning systems/distributed systems/compilers.
+I have a broad interest in MLSys / distributed systems / Networking.

 To get more information about me, check out my personal website, http://lsyin.me.